Soup Name: Chinese Yam with Apples and Corn in Chicken Broth (with Ginger)

 Wash and peel papaya skin, cut into large edible portions

-When the water boils, add in fish, fried ginger, octopus and papaya
+When the water boils, add in fish (inside a soup baggie to prevent the bones from disintegrating into the soup), fried ginger, octopus and papaya

 Boil on medium heat for 1.5 hours